 Morning routines… I feel like they’ve been a popular topic as of late.
 I dunno about you but I’ve read a blog post or 15 about the morning routines of successful women.
 Why having a morning routine will make your day better.
 Or some other inspiring stuff like that.

 But in all seriousness… morning routines are great and extremely beneficial and I’m pretty disappointed that they didn’t work out for me.
+I gave it a fair shot but morning routines just aren’t my jam.
 But it’s okay because I found a roundabout way to make the “morning routine” work for me and if you’ve been struggling… I hope these tips will help you too!

 First thing’s first… why ditch the morning routine?